-Last Updated: 18th February 2020
+Last Updated: 25th November 2020

-The nation’s favourite, Joshua has had a stellar rise in the boxing division and was regarded as the world’s best before losing to Andy Ruiz Jr. last year.
-Still way up the ranks in The Ring’s ratings, only behind Fury and Wilder, Joshua is still a force to be reckoned with.
+Joshua has had a stellar rise in the boxing division and was regarded as the world’s best before losing to Andy Ruiz Jr. last year.
+Still way up the ranks in The Ring’s ratings, behind only Fury, Joshua is a force to be reckoned with.

 He is the current IBO, WBA, IBF, and WBO world heavyweight champion after reclaiming his titles from Ruiz Jr. in their rematch and has beat some of the best in the division.
 Wins have come against the likes of former world champion Klitschko, Whyte, Joseph Parker and Povetkin among others.